Pot of water boiling on a cooktop

 2. FASTER HEATING AND COOKING OF FOODS

-According to the Department of Energy1, induction cooktops can be up to 85 percent efficient in energy transfer – in other words, 85 percent of the energy arrives directly to the cookware, creating a highly efficient system.
+According to the U.S. Department of Energy, induction cooktops can be up to three times more efficient than gas cooktops, and 10% more efficient than radiant electric models.
 As a result, improved efficiency generally leads to faster cooking times.

 Induction cooktops also shine when it comes to cleanability.
 While it may seem strange, induction cooking doesn’t heat the cooktop itself.
 This means that spilled food, boiled-over pots, grease splatters and other common messes are less likely to get burned onto the cooktop surface and can be wiped up quickly once cooking is done.
 Ambient heat from your cookware may heat up your induction cooktop, so it’s important to wait for the surface to cool before cleaning.